obsidianmd/obsidian-help/en/Obsidian/Community code of conduct.md

 Over the years of running our community, we’ve noticed some behaviors that positively contribute to the community.

-If you’re looking to improve your communication skills as well as becoming a better community citizen, you can:
+If you’re looking to improve your communication skills as well as becoming a better community citizen, consider doing the following:

 - **Try before asking**: before asking for help, please first try searching the help docs and Discord/forum history to see if the question has already been asked.
 Help others help you, by sharing what you've already tried.
 - **Keep an open mind**: because of how customizable Obsidian can be, some people might have a completely different set-up or workflow from you.
 Do not judge others for their choices.